 - Give your child a variety of nutritious foods like vegetables, fruits, and dairy products.

-- At this stage, your child should be eating 3 meals and 2 healthy snacks a day.
+- At this stage, your child should be eating about 3 meals and 2 healthy snacks a day.

 - Don't worry if your child doesn't eat much at times.
 Most of the time, it should balance out.